valencydickson/Easy-Bank/README.md

 ## Easy Bank Landing Page

-It is a responsive mobile-first Landing page of Easy Bank company.
+It is a responsive mobile-first Landing page.

 **Link

 **Tools Used**
-This project uses: - HTML - CSS - jQuery
+This project uses:
+- HTML
+- CSS
+- jQuery